 There is still much to be learned about diastasis recti, but what we do know is that it is very common, that we need to focus on improving the integrity of the linea alba, and that the first eight weeks postpartum are the most critical.

-It uses preparatory exercise in pregnancy to prepare the core for birth.
-The Ab Tank and Wrap help support the healing core so it can recover better.
-And restorative core exercise helps restore the core in the first 8 weeks postpartum to help the muscles re-align, to protect and reinforce the integrity of the connective tissue and restore core confidence for motherhood.
+Restorative core exercises help restore the core in the first 8 weeks postpartum to help the muscles re-align, to protect and reinforce the integrity of the connective tissue. and restore core confidence for motherhood.

 Kegel & Pelvic Floor Exercise Programs for all stages of Pregnancy